stanleyhon/cse-helpme/README.md

 cse-helpme
 ==========
+Written by Stanley Hon (shon), Shannon Green & Brady Watkinson (bawa088)

 ## Disclaimer

-This is likely fairly bug-ridden, report bugs to shon@cse.unsw.edu.au and we'll fix em some time.
+This is likely fairly bug-ridden, report bugs to shon@cse.unsw.edu.au and we'll fix em some time, alternatively, raise them on the github issue tracker.

 This system also is not particularly secure, there is no real personal information or anything of value worth stealing - but you could make it hard for people to find help or provide it.